AnkurP771/Debutanizer-Data-Analysis/README.md

 # Debutanizer Data Modeling Project

-This project focuses on regression and classification tasks using real-world data from a debutanizer process.
+This is my ongoing project which focuses on regression and classification tasks using real-world data from a debutanizer process.
 It includes outlier detection, regression modeling (Decision Tree, Random Forest, XGBoost), and classification using Naive Bayes after discretizing the target variable.

 ---